 Page-level settings

-You can optionally use frontmatter to set each page’s title, full slug override, meta description, a URL to suggest edits to the page, and its OpenGraph image.
+You can optionally use frontmatter to set each page’s title, slug override, meta description, a URL to suggest edits to the page, and its OpenGraph image.
 You can also use frontmatter to disable certain page elements like the table of contents, on-page feedback, and page actions.

 For advanced styling and functionality customizations beyond frontmatter options, see custom CSS and JavaScript.